 A recent study by Harvard says that people with a higher ratio of triglycerides to HDL had 16 times more the risk of heart attack than those having a low ratio.
 Needless to say, the ratio of triglycerides to HDL can be a much better predictor than the LDL/HDL ones.

 Cholesterol has little role to play in triggering CVD.
 Inflammation is the main root of heart disease in people.
 Here is how it happens.
 Minor injuries in the arterial lining become inflamed.
 As a result LDL cholesterol, nutrients and other things get stuck at an area that builds up and expands the inflammation and turns to the plague.
 They prevent the blood flow to the heart/brain leading to heart disease or brain stroke.

 Fact: Another contradictory topic that needs the right evidence.

-There are not much difference in death rates between those who are under statins and those who are not.
+There is not much difference in death rates between those who are under statins and those who are not.
 In the PROSPER study, women who used statin showed a small reduction in mortality.
-However it was offset by set of deaths due to cancer so overall gain in terms of lives is pretty much zero.
+However, it was offset by a set of deaths due to cancer so the overall gain in terms of lives is pretty much zero.

 Myth: Statin drugs are quite safe for health.

 Fact: Wrong again.

 Statin drugs are basically antibiotics that can trigger a bunch of side effects.
 Few of them include memory loss, low libido, muscle/joint pain, fatigue etc. Studies conducted by the University of California claim that cardio doctors ignored many of the important side effects that can be caused by statins.
 Around 65% of the doctors in their study failed to connect the complaints with the medication.
 In the meantime, side effects such as forgetfulness, lack of sex drive, lethargy and so on piled up.

 Myth: Statins are suitable for all – men, women, kids and elderly.